tentone/nunuStudio/CODESTYLE.md

 - Object declaration can be done in a single line up to 3 attributes, more than 3 attributes and the object declarations should always be spitted into lines.
 - Use `{key: "val1", key2: "val2"}` never declare objects as `new Object()`.
 - There should never be any space between the curly brackets and the attribute name when writing inline.
-- Always access object attributes as obj.attribute, only use obj["attribute"] when using a string variable.
+- Always access object attributes as `obj.attribute`, only use `obj["attribute"]` when using a string stored in a variable.
+- Never write attribute names as strings on declaration, neve declare objects as `{"attribute": 2}` declare as `{attribute: 2}` instead.
 ```javascript
 methodXPTO({a: 123, b: "abc", c: new Abc()});